 Damn that coconut guy.
 Who knew he had balls?!

 ‘There are more important things in life, you know, than the fantasy called love.’

 He just stared at me.
-I continued talking while I was putting my shoes on ‘Maybe you should consider quitting your boring, soul-sucking job and try to value people more, value yourself and develop yourself more.
-The world is going to chew you anyways but it is always better to have something that is your own to hold onto.
+I continued talking while I was putting my shoes on ‘Maybe you should consider quitting your boring, soul-sucking job and try to value people more, value yourself and finally make yourself.
+The world is going to chew you up anyways, but it is always better to have something that is your own to hold onto.
 Soon, it will be too late and you would have submitted to the bullshit so much that you are going to go crazy.’

 ‘Cheers.
 I drink to that.’
 He told me in a calm voice.
 He looked at me so firmly.
 That coconut guy.